-Join hundreds of forward-thinking correctional mental health professionals for a two-day exchange of thought leadership and inspiration across a wide range of mental health topics.
-You will learn about best practices, emerging legal issues and practical approaches to care delivery — and get actionable insights, techniques and tools you need to improve care in your facility.
-The program and agenda are now available for download.
-See you at the beautiful Omni Interlocken in July!
+Join hundreds of forward-thinking correctional mental health professionals for a two-day exchange of thought leadership and inspiration.
+Learn about best practices, emerging legal issues and practical approaches to care delivery — and get actionable insights, techniques and the tools you need to improve care in your facility.

-The growing number of incarcerated individuals with mental illness has become a crisis for correctional facilities.
-Patients jails, prisons and juvenile facilities require treatment to meet health care standards and to improve their chances of successful reentry.
+The growing number of incarcerated individuals with mental illnesses presents enormous challenges to mental health professional in correctional facilities—and to the correctional field as a whole.
+Patients in jails, prisons and juvenile facilities need mental health treatment to meet care standards and to improve their chances of successful reentry

-This sharply focused gathering features two days of concurrent sessions, along with special networking events to enable participants to learn from each other.
+This sharply focused gathering of mental health professionals features two days of concurrent sessions, along with special networking and information-sharing events.

 • Get the latest information from correctional mental health experts